kitmenke/fix-eventid-10016/readme.md

 # WARNING!!!

-These scripts can really mess up your PC!
-Create a system restore point before running the scripts and back up your data.
+Create a system restore point and back up your data before running these scripts!

 # Overview